timvanoijen/sorted-sequence/README.md

 [![Gradle build](https://github.com/timvanoijen/sorted-sequence/actions/workflows/gradle.yml/badge.svg)](https://github.com/timvanoijen/sorted-sequence/actions/workflows/gradle.yml)

-A Kotlin library providing efficient streaming operations on sorted sequences.
-This library enables operations that are only possible in a streaming fashion when working with sorted data.
+A Kotlin library providing efficient streaming operations on sequences that are explicitly verified to be sorted.
+By asserting and maintaining sort order guarantees, this library enables specialized operations that are only possible when working with properly sorted data.

 For all details, see the [API-docs](https://timvanoijen.github.io/sorted-sequence)

 ## Installation